wangx404/JAV_actress_face_recognition_demo/1_clean_data/README.md

 #### Notice

 Before using, you should install dlib and download `shape_predictor_68_face_landmarks.dat` and `shape_predictor_5_face_landmarks.dat` from [dlib website](http://dlib.net/files/).
 Then you should put the model data file in ../data directory, otherwise there would be a `file not found` error.

+I don't compare the speed difference between function 'dlib68FacialLandmarkDetect' and 'dlib5FacialLandmarkDetect'.
+But what I can is that sometimes the prior has better performance, and sometimes the latter has better performance.
+So it's quite struggling to choose.
+You can make some experiments to choose one.

 ___

 ## resort_images